-We advocate rejecting the politics of fear on national security, and working to get FISA right.
-While we once advocated working with Barack Obama and his administration to do this, we now recognize that is not a realistic option.*
+We advocate rejecting the politics of fear on national security, and working to get FISA right.*

 This time, *we’re* writing the history has manyfirst-person accounts, including

 - Mardi’s Please Don’t … Senator and Mike Stark’s Will Obama feel the sting of social networking? kicked it off.